-ARKs are open, mainstream, non-paywalled, decentralized persistent identifiers that you can begin creating in under 48 hours.
-ARKs are similar to DOIs, but cheaper and more flexible in that they let you
+ARKs are open, mainstream, non-paywalled, decentralized persistent identifiers that you can start creating in under 48 hours.
+They identify anything digital, physical, or abstract.

 Some things that have ARKs — an article, violin, genealogy, painting, book, sports photo, and plant specimen — assigned by the Louvre, Smithsonian Institution, Internet Archive, California Digital Library, and FamilySearch.

 ARKs are similar to DOIs, URNs, and Handles.
 All of them

 In contrast, ARKs are cheaper, more flexible, and less centralized, letting you

 Working on the ARK.
 From a 1401 manuscript page, illuminated by Johannette Ravenelle, that itself has an ARK identifier: https://n2t.net/ark:/12148/btv1b8449691v/f29 (source gallica.bnf.fr, National Library of France).